 Wash hands regularly

 If soap and water are not available to clean your hands, use a hand sanitiser which is at least 60% alcohol.
-Experts agree that good old-fashioned hand washing with soap and water for at least 20 seconds (which is the time it takes to sing ’Happy Birthday’ to yourself twice) is the best defence and caution that constant use of hand sanitiser can irritate your skin.
+Experts agree that hand washing with soap and water for at least 20 seconds is the best defence and caution that constant use of hand sanitiser can irritate your skin.

 If you’re unwell, don’t travel

-Cover your mouth and nose when you cough, sneeze into your elbow and wear a facemask to protect your fellow travellers.
-If you begin to feel sick while at work, go home as soon as possible.
+Cover your mouth and nose with a tissue when you cough or sneeze, using your elbow if you don’t have one to hand.
+Ensure you wear a facemask to protect your fellow travellers and, go home as soon as possible if you begin to feel sick while at work.

 Have vaccinations up-to-date